Chiropractic Management of 47 Asthma Cases

 By the end of week eight, the patient was training for his school's 1-mile turkey trot.
 He was experiencing no asthma attacks, wheezing or chest symptoms.
 His mother reported that the only time he used his inhaler was during and/or after his training.
 She also noted a 95 percent overall improvement in his son's condition.
 All of his initial examination findings had resolved.
 The frequency in which the patient was presenting with normal paraspinal infrared scans indicated that stabilization of the upper cervical joint complex was occurring.
 Consequently, frequency of care was decreased at this time.

 Over the next four weeks, the patient continued to improve.
 The only asthmatic symptom reported was mild chest tightness after running.
 Only one daily dose of oral medication was being used by this time.
 A digitized high-resolution infrared camera re-evaluation was performed with the images indicating a return of the thoracic thermal gradient and normalization of autonomic neurophysiology.
 On the day of the turkey trot, he not only finished without using his inhaler, but came in first place.

 The patient continued to improve over the next two months.
 His medical checkups noted a steady improvement in respiratory function.
 Within six months from the onset of care, the patient was no longer using medication.
 Close to one year after initiating care, his mother called to tearfully inform me that they had just returned from a checkup with his medical specialist.
 She reported that the specialist couldn't believe how much respiratory improvement had occurred and that the patient had been diagnosed as non-asthmatic.

-For more information on upper cervical chiropractic care, please contact Dr. Erin Elster in Kahului, HI at 808-866-6551 or www.erinelster.com.
+For more information on upper cervical chiropractic care, please contact Dr. Erin Elster in Kahului, Maui, Hawaii at 808-866-6551 or www.erinelster.com.